Having some quick, go-to weeknight meals in your repertoire is a MUST if you’re a busy person. So yep, that’s pretty much everyone. Like, everyone.

 4 Tricks to Always Having Healthy, Quick Weeknight Meals

-Go vegetarian (at least a couple dinners per week).
+1. Go vegetarian (at least for a couple dinners per week)

-- Healthy dinner ideas can begin in a can.
+Healthy dinner ideas can begin in a can.
 Swap in beans instead of meat as your easy protein.
-Think chickpeas, black beans, pinto, or cannellini beans, edamame, or even black eyed peas.
+Think chickpeas, black beans, pinto, or cannellini beans, edamame, or even black-eyed peas.
 I know you really don’t feel like baking chicken tonight.
 Or tomorrow night.
-That’s ok.
-Opening a can of beans is as easy as ripping open the sleeve of crackers, and a much better idea.
+That’s okay.
+Opening a can of beans is as easy as ripping open the sleeve of crackers and is a much better idea.

-- Make a big batch of quinoa.
+Make a big batch of quinoa.
 Then, slice and dice a few of your fave veggies.
 Stretch this batch of quinoa as your meal base over a couple of nights.
-The night you first make it, serve it hot with the veggies mixed in like an asian stir fry and top with simple grilled chicken (or pass on the chicken altogether and just add 1/2 can of beans.)
-The next night you can skip cooking and serve it cold with the same veggies, raw and diced, like an Italian pasta salad.
+The night you first make it, serve it hot with the veggies mixed in like a stir-fry and top with simple grilled chicken (or pass on the chicken altogether and just add half a can of beans).
+The next night, you can skip cooking and serve it cold with the same veggies, raw and diced, like an Italian pasta salad.
 Add beans or leftover cold chicken.
 Both make great next day lunch options, too.

-- Making big batches of food helps you slim down, not overeat, if done properly.
-Add a little of that grilled chicken or steamed shrimp to a big green salad with 2 teaspoons olive oil and vinegar.
-Put it in a tupperware and bring to work for a perfectly portioned nutritious lunch.
+Making big batches of food helps you slim down, not overeat, if done properly.
+Add a little of that grilled chicken or steamed shrimp to a big green salad with two teaspoons olive oil and vinegar.
+Put it in a Tupperware and bring it to work for a perfectly portioned nutritious lunch.
 You can also do this when you dine out.
-Before you even dive into your dinner ask the waiter to put half in a doggie bag.
+Before you even dive into your dinner, ask the waiter to put half in a doggie bag.

-- Feeling a little bored of your veggies and protein for dinner?
+Feeling a little bored of your veggies and protein for dinner?
 Try having a healthy breakfast for lunch and dinner.
-Make a 3 egg omelet with whatever odds and ends are floating around.
-Throw in some veggies for a little color, flavor and nutrition.
+Make a three-egg omelet with whatever odds and ends are floating around.
+Throw in some veggies for a little color, flavor, and nutrition.
 Top with almost any herb or spice.
-And, protein up a bit by adding in leftover chicken or turkey.
+And protein it up a bit by adding in leftover chicken or turkey.
 Feeling adventurous?
 Try your hand at a frittata.
-Either way this a perfect way to have a “clean” and easy dinner at home.
+Either way, this a perfect way to have a “clean” and easy dinner at home.